Breccia: Hydrothermal

 Hydrothermal breccias usually form at shallow crustal levels (<1 km) between 150 and 350 °C, when seismic or volcanic activity causes a void to open along a fault deep underground.
 The void draws in hot water, and as pressure in the cavity drops, the water violently boils.
 In addition, the sudden opening of a cavity causes rock at the sides of the fault to destabilise and implode inwards, and the broken rock gets caught up in a churning mixture of rock, steam and boiling water.
 Rock fragments collide with each other and the sides of the void, and the angular fragments become more rounded.
 Volatile gases are lost to the steam phase as boiling continues, in particular carbon dioxide.
 As a result, the chemistry of the fluids changes and ore minerals rapidly precipitate.
 Breccia-hosted ore deposits are quite common.

 The morphology of breccias associated with ore deposits varies from tabular sheeted veins and clastic dikes associated with overpressured sedimentary strata, to large-scale intrusive diatreme breccias (breccia pipes), or even some synsedimentary diatremes formed solely by the overpressure of pore fluid within sedimentary basins.
 Hydrothermal breccias are usually formed by hydrofracturing of rocks by highly pressured hydrothermal fluids.
 They are typical of the epithermal ore environment and are intimately associated with intrusive-related ore deposits such as skarns, greisens and porphyry-related mineralisation.
 Epithermal deposits are mined for copper, silver and gold.

 In the mesothermal regime, at much greater depths, fluids under lithostatic pressure can be released during seismic activity associated with mountain building.
 The pressurised fluids ascend towards shallower crustal levels that are under lower hydrostatic pressure.
 On their journey, high-pressure fluids crack rock by hydrofracturing, forming an angular in situ breccia.
 Rounding of rock fragments is less common in the mesothermal regime, as the formational event is brief.
 If boiling occurs, methane and hydrogen sulfide may be lost to the steam phase, and ore may precipitate.
 Mesothermal deposits are often mined for gold.

 Ornamental uses

 For thousands of years, the striking visual appearance of breccias has made them a popular sculptural and architectural material.
 Breccia was used for column bases in the Minoan palace of Knossos on Crete in about 1800 BC.
 Breccia was used on a limited scale by the ancient Egyptians; one of the best-known examples is the statue of the goddess Tawaret in the British Museum.
 Breccia was regarded by the Romans as an especially precious stone and was often used in high-profile public buildings.
 Many types of marble are brecciated, such as Breccia Oniciata.

+In ancient Japanese culture, 'sazare ishi' (細石) were considered auspicious rocks, representing prayers for the emperor's long reign and are as such mentioned in the Japanese National anthem.